Best Triathlon Bikes Tested & Compared

 Q: What are the most important features I should look for in a triathlon bike?

 A: The features you choose are really dependent on the bike course portion of your triathlon.

-If you will be riding on a road course, a racing or triathlon bike will serve you best.
+If you will be riding on a road course, this type of model will likely serve you best.
 They are light weight, aerodynamic, and are designed to move you fast and efficiently along roads and paved surfaces.

 If you will be competing on a trail or mountain course, you will want a mountain bike.
 Wider and heavier than racing bikes, they are engineered to withstand impacts and rugged terrain.
 A mountain bike will get you through a course safely and efficiently.

 So, the bottom line is to know your race, and select a bike that can meet the demands of the bike course.

 Q: Which is more important in a triathlon bike: speed or durability?

 A: This is really a personal choice, however, the terrain on which your triathlon is taking place should be a factor that is given serious consideration when choosing speed or durability.

 Fast bikes are usually racing bikes.
 They have light and aerodynamic frames that are usually pretty stiff.
 The tires are narrow and the handlebars are of a non-traditional, aerodynamic style and are usually set lower on the bike.
 The seat of a racing bike is also steep, forcing you forward into a crouching position.
 Racing/Tri bikes use caliper brakes to slow the bike down without affecting the weight.
 Racing/Tri models are made for flat, road or track conditions.